AscencioPEPE/TermoMarket/README.md

 # ThermoMarket API

-Backend de e-commerce construido con Spring Boot para una tienda de termos en Mexico.

-Este proyecto esta enfocado a portafolio profesional y a la vez modela un flujo real de negocio:

-- catalogo de productos
-- clientes y direcciones
-- pedidos
-- inventario
-- imagenes de producto con S3
-- filtros y paginacion para frontend

-## Demo Scope

-Actualmente el proyecto ya incluye:

-- API REST con Spring Boot 3
+ThermoMarket API is a Spring Boot backend for a tumbler-focused e-commerce platform.

-- MySQL local con Docker
-- migraciones con Flyway
-- productos con atributos de catalogo real
+The system is designed around a practical catalog and order workflow:

+- product catalog with structured product attributes
+- customer and address management
-- seed data de termos demo
+- order creation with product snapshot data
-- cursor pagination para catalogo
-- filtros por marca, categoria, color y capacidad
-- endpoint de opciones de filtro
-- gestion de imagenes de producto con metadata en BD
-- generacion de presigned URLs para subida a S3
-- relacion entre ordenes y snapshot de producto
+- product image management backed by Amazon S3
+- cursor-based catalog navigation for frontend consumption

+## Overview

+The current implementation covers the core backend foundation required for an online tumbler store:

+- product management
+- customer management
+- shipping address management
+- order creation
+- inventory-aware product selection
+- product image registration and storage integration

+The catalog is modeled with product-facing attributes that are useful for filtering and merchandising, including brand, category, color, material, capacity, and image metadata.

-## Stack
+## Tech Stack

 - Java 17
-- Spring Boot
+- Spring Boot 3
 - Spring Web
 - Spring Data JPA
 - Spring Security